DocumentationConceptsCompiler, Not Runtime

 # - Business policy constraints

-The SDK checks structural correctness.
+The SDK checks schema, review gates, and static analysis.
 Platform Core enforces platform policies.

 2. SDK Cannot Predict Execution Costs